a mystical möbius — curating facts, ideas, text, and media to create a contemplative space.

-Last week we explored the first condition (of six) needed for a vertical change in values development (here).
+Last week we explored the first condition (of six) needed for a change in values potential and/or expression (here).
 “POTENTIAL” for change is the first condition that is required for change and that makes really good, yet often overlooked, common sense.
 We’ll build on the “OPEN State condition” as we go—the first fruit of which is animating the second condition needed to make vMEME change possible, “Solutions.”

 Solutions are demanded…

-The second condition required for vertical developmental change in our values (vMEME stage) is “SOLUTIONS.”
+The second condition required for a change in our values orientation (vMEME basin) is “SOLUTIONS.”
 A wake-up as the second condition needed for change provides a quick reckoning of the difficulty in effecting leading-edge change.
-More than a mere recognition of the need for new solutions to the existential problems created by the present and previous vMEME stages, real solutions need to be well in hand.
-If the present leading-edge has failed to provide adequate solutions, then any sustainable change—that is, Spiral ascent—beyond the present leading-edge is unlikely.
-It is foolhardy to expect healthy ascent to a new level when serious problems remain extant in the present Life Conditions [LCs]
+More than a mere recognition of the need for new solutions to the existential problems created by the present and previous vMEME orientations, real solutions need to be well in hand.
+If the present leading-edge has failed to provide adequate solutions, then any sustainable change—that is, creative advance into novel Spiral values saturation—beyond the present leading-edge is unlikely.
+It is foolhardy to expect healthy advance when serious problems remain extant in present Life Conditions [LCs]

 Sensible people put first things first by concentrating on issues appropriate to their current level of existence.
 If you raise the threat of ‘Huns at the gates’ with the expectation that more complex thinking will emerge, do not be surprised if the walls go up instead and the person or group retreats into a psychological fortress of denial.
 If you resurrect even older Life Conditions and reawaken the vMEMEs calibrated to resolve those archaic problems, growth up the Spiral is unlikely and a regression may be the result.